patilswapnilv/reactpress/README.md

 npm run dev
 ```

-### 3 - Add your wordpress api to hippogriff.config.js
+### 3 - Add your wordpress api to reactpress.config.js

-By default, Hippogriff uses a demo API.
-To connect your own API, edit **hippogriff.config.js** file and edit variable **wordpressApiUrl** so that it points to your wordpress API.
+By default, reactpress uses a demo API.
+To connect your own API, edit **reactpress.config.js** file and edit variable **wordpressApiUrl** so that it points to your wordpress API.
 Don't forget the **wp-json** at the end of the url.

 ```js
 module.exports = {